in-the-keyhole/khs-grokola-ui/README.md

 Models
 ------
-Backbone.js models are defined in client/model
+Backbone.js models are defined in client/model folder

 Admin User Interface
 --------------------
-client/admin
+client/admin folder

 Node Settings
 -------------
-server/server.js contains everything needed to start up using Node. server/config/config.json controls what ports it will run on and the connection to the server side Java endpoints. node_modules directory contains all the required files that would come in from npm. package.json has the dependencies for npm and what packages will be installed
+server/server.js contains everything needed to start up using Node.

+server/config/config.json controls what ports it will run on and the connection to the server side Java endpoints.

+node_modules directory contains all the required files that would come in from npm.

+package.json has the dependencies for npm and what packages will be installed